theo-armour/agenda/0-agenda.md

 <!-- -->
 <summary>Heritage Happenings</summary>

+* Book club: The accidental Tourist ~ book of the month in HH
 * May: post-mortem
 * HH: Tom to look at style guide and charter
 * HH: Page for committee book